oroinc/documentation/user/back-office/sales/price-lists/multicurrency.rst

 Manage Prices in Multiple Currencies
 ====================================

 .. note:: Before you begin, ensure that the necessary currencies are enabled in the :ref:`global <sys--config--sysconfig--general-setup--currency>` and :ref:`website <sys--websites--sysconfig--currency>` configuration.
+Keep in mind that the multi-currency feature is only available in the Enterprise edition.

 Enable Multiple Currencies for the Price List
 ---------------------------------------------